-Darby Kerrigan Scott has served as the Executive Director of the Legal Aid Foundation of Tallahassee since 2015.
-Darby previously served as Program Director of the FSU Center for the Advancement of Human Rights, concentrating primarily on immigration and human trafficking matters; as an Associate with Hopping Green & Sams, P.A., focusing in the areas of appeals and special taxing districts; and as a Senior Law Clerk to The Honorable Robert T. Benton, II, of Florida’s First District Court of Appeal.
-She graduated from FSU College of Law in 2007 with High Honors, earning a Certificate in International Law with High Honors and admission into Order of the Coif.
-Darby previously served on the Board of Directors of PACE Center for Girls (Leon County) as Secretary, on the Board of Directors of the Young Lawyers Section of the Tallahassee Bar Association as President, and on the Board of Directors of the Survive and Thrive Advocacy Center (STAC).
-She is the recipient of the 2016 Thomas M. Ervin, Jr. Distinguished Young Lawyer Award and the 2016 Florida Council on Crime and Delinquency Chapter 2 Judicial Distinguished Service Award, and was recognized on the Florida Trend Legal Elite list in the area of Government / Non-Profit attorneys in 2016 and 2017.
+Darby Kerrigan Scott graduated from FSU College of Law in 2007 with High Honors, earning a Certificate in International Law with High Honors and admission into Order of the Coif.
+She previously served on the Board of Directors of PACE Center for Girls (Leon County) as Secretary, on the Board of Directors of the Young Lawyers Section of the Tallahassee Bar Association as President, and on the Board of Directors of the Survive and Thrive Advocacy Center (STAC).
+She is the recipient of the 2016 Thomas M. Ervin, Jr. Distinguished Young Lawyer Award and the 2016 Florida Council on Crime and Delinquency Chapter 2 Judicial Distinguished Service Award, and was recognized on the Florida Trend Legal Elite list in the area of Government/Non-Profit attorneys in 2016 and 2017.
 She is a proud member of Leadership Tallahassee Class 33 – the most social class ever!